warwickallen/algorithmic-pattern-generator/AS-BUILT.md

 - Visual termite representation with direction indicators
 - Trail system for visual effects
 - Performance optimised for large numbers of termites
+- Legacy fade system adapted to use new brightness approach

 #### Langton's Ant
 Ant simulation with multiple ant support: